Inti Eco Lodge will be an alternative to conventional tourism, as we invite people to come and spend their stay in a unique and authentic place.

 The price of your stay at the lodge will vary depending on your accommodation, activities and budget.
 Though it will be very flexible and approachable, our purpose is to attract people and make the lodge accessible for all.

-Different sleeping options will be available: a dormitory (with beds or hammock spots), basic bungalows (one queen size bed or twin beds with private toilet and shared bathroom), superior bungalows (one queen bed or twin beds with private toilet and bathroom) and luxury treehouses.
+Different sleeping options will be available: a dormitory (with beds or hammock spots), basic bungalows (one queen size bed or twin beds with private toilet and shared bathroom) and superior bungalows (one queen bed or twin beds with private toilet and bathroom).

 We assure you that we are going to make the experience a unique one for all travellers, vacationers and soul searchers.